-$$u(t, x, y, z) = \frac{b\Delta(x, y)R(t, y)}{1 + s(z)b\int\phi(t, x, y, z)\Delta(x, y)R(t, y)dy}$$ (12)
+$$u(t, x, y, z) = \frac{b\Delta(x, y)R(t, y)}{1 + s(z)b\int \phi(t, x, y, z)\Delta(x, y)R(t, y)dy}$$ (12)

 The PF dynamics allow consumers to compare the benefits u received from different resources.
+More precisely, for a given resource y and a given consumer with traits x and z, if the benefits u(t, x, y, z)from the resource y is larger than the benefit u(t, x, y', z) from the resource y', that is [u(t, x, y, z) - $u(t,x,y',z){+}>0$, then the consumer will gain benefits by increasing its effort on resource y.
+Con-versely, it will gain benefits by decreasing its effort on resource y'.
+Eq.
+(11) reflects the balance between the positive effects $[u(t,x,y,z)-u(t,x,y',z)]{+}>0$ to increase the effort on resource y and the negative effects $-[u(t, x, y', z) - u(t, x, y, z)]{+} < 0$, to do it.
 As a result, consumers increase their efforts on the most beneficial resources and reduce them on sub-optimal resources.
-The comparison of resources is assumed time consuming, the efforts are therefore not adjusted instantaneously but exponentially fast at a rate l{φ} .
-When the adjustment rate l{φ} becomes large, the plasticadaptive foraging strategy becomes closer to the optimal foraging strategy maximizing the potential resource uptakegain u (MacArthur and Pianka, 1966; Loeuille, 2010).
+The comparison of resources is assumed time consuming.
+The efforts are therefore not adjusted instantaneously but exponentially fast at a rate that is proportional to the density of consumer C, with similar trait x and z, accounting for the use of social cues during foraging (Jones et al., 2018), and an intrinsic adjustment rate l{φ} .
+When the intrinsic adjustment rate l{φ} becomes large, the plastic foraging strategy becomes closer to the optimal foraging strategy maximizing the potential resource uptake u (MacArthur and Pianka, 1966; Loeuille, 2010).
 Moreover, the searching time s(z) also increases with the foraging trait: $s(z) = s{min} + z(s{max} - s{min})$ (Figure SI.1d).
 This relationship introduces a trade-off between the PF strategy and the searching time.

-180 3 The evolution of plastic foraging
+3 The evolution of plastic foraging

-Previous models exploring the effect of PF on community dynamics assumed that PF was a fixed trait of equal 181 intensity for all consumers (Kondoh, 2003; Uchida and Drossel, 2007; Beckerman et al., 2010; Heckmann et al., 182 2012; Valdovinos et al., 2013).
-In these models, the foraging efforts of consumers changed in function of the 183 availability and suitability of their resources, but whether foraging efforts could change or not was itself not 184 subject to evolution.
-Egas et al. (2005) modelled the evolutionary dynamics of the consumers' niche width, 185 but not of their foraging selectivity.
-Therefore, the first motivation of this study was to explore under which 186 conditions the capacity to forage plastically adaptatively can evolve by natural selection (Question 1 in the 187 introduction).
-188 https://github.com/leoledru/Adaptive-Foraging).
-The niche traits are discretized into 31 equally distanced values (11 values for the foraging trait).
-In the simulations, when the density of a resource or a consumer phenotype drops below the critical threshold $\varepsilon = 10^{-4}$, the density is set to 0 to save computational time.
-The simulations start with monomorphic populations at the niche center (y = x = 0) and consumers have a purely random foraging strategy (z = 0).
+Previous models exploring the effect of PF on community dynamics assumed that PF was a fixed trait of equal intensity for all consumers (Kondoh, 2003; Uchida and Drossel, 2007; Beckerman et al., 2010; Heckmann et al., 2012; Valdovinos et al., 2013).
+In these models, the foraging efforts of consumers changed in function of the availability and suitability of their resources, but whether foraging efforts could change or not was itself not subject to evolution.
+Egas et al. (2005) modelled the evolutionary dynamics of the consumers' niche width, but not of their foraging selectivity.
+Therefore, the first motivation of this study was to explore under which conditions the capacity to forage plastically can evolve by natural selection (Question 1 in the introduction).

-189 3.1 Diversification and emerging foraging strategy
+3.1 Diversification and emerging foraging strategy